raphant/freqtrade-strategies/user_data/strategies/indicatormix/README.md

 ## Todo

 - [ ] Implement n_per_group for comparisons in im_test.py
-- [ ] Add ability to auto-generate different time-periods parameters for indicators
+- [ ] Add ability to auto-generate different time-period parameters for indicators